Eric Lanini: Loan to Westerlo and Matera

-On 21 July 2016, Lanini moved to Belgium for K.V.C.
-Westerlo.
+On 21 July 2016, Lanini moved to Belgium for Westerlo.
 On 21 September he made his debut for Westerlo as a starter in a 1–0 home defeat against Tubize in the round of 32 of the Belgian Cup, he was replaced by Jarno Molenberghs in the 60th minute.
 On 13 August, Lanini made his league debut for Westerlo as a substitute replacing Elton Acolatse in the 75th minute of a 2–1 home defeat against Eupen.
 Lanini, in January, was recall to Juventus after only 5 appearances for Westerlo.

 On 19 January 2017, Lanini was signed by Serie C side Matera on a 6-month loan deal.
 On 28 January, Lanini made his debut for Matera as a starter in a 1–0 home win over Vibonese, he was replaced by Francesco De Rose in the 69th minute.
 On 12 February he scored his first goal for Matera, as a substitute, in the 79th minute of a 3–2 home defeat against Virtus Francavilla.
 On 5 March, Lanini scored his second goal in the 64th minute 3–1 away defeat against Catanzaro.
 On 26 March he played his first entire match for Matera, a 5–1 home win over Messina, in this match he scored his third goal in the 29th minute.
 Lanini ended his loan to Matera with 12 appearances and 3 goals.